TrudAX/denistrunin-blog/src/posts/devvm-perfv13/index.md

 | Run cost               | Box for run 3 VMs - around 1.5k$            | 0.75$ per hour                                      | 0.52$ per hour                                        | 0.52$ per hour                                      |
 | Storage cost (monthly) | 0                                           | 219 USD                                             | 24 USD                                                | 65 USD                                              |

-One thing to note: in Azure the [performance of SSD disks](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#disk-size-1) depends on the disk size and it is different from HDD performance that is always 500 IOPS.
+One thing to note: in Azure the [performance of SSD disks](https://docs.microsoft.com/en-us/azure/virtual-machines/disks-types#disk-size-1) depends on the disk size and it is different from HDD disk performance that is always 500 IOPS.

 ![DiskSpeedSSD](DiskSpeedSSD.png)

-That means that in Azure word SSD disk is not always better than HDD.
-It is also tricky to do any tests with SSD because they have [disk bursting](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/disk-bursting) than can temporary increase disk IOPS to 3500 up to 30 minutes.
+That means that in Azure world SSD disk is not always better than HDD.
+It is also tricky to do any tests with an SSD because they have [disk bursting](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/disk-bursting) that can temporaly increase disk IOPS to 3500 up to 30 minutes.
-I did some testing with 16HDDs(500 IOPS) and 3 SSD 512GB, 2300IOPS max( + Build 26GB ) and get the following results: for 16HDD you will get 8000 stable IOPS, for 3 SSD you get 7100 stable IOPS and Bursting can temporarily add 3500 IOPS.
+I did some testing with 16HDDs(500 IOPS) and 3 SSDs 512GB, 2300IOPS max( + Build 26GB ) and got the following results: for 16HDD you will get 8000 stable IOPS, for 3 SSD you get 7100 stable IOPS and Bursting can temporarily add 3500 IOPS.

 ![IOPSTesting](IOPSTesting.png)

 ## System version and initial setup

-Both 4 VMs have used the same D365FO version - Finance and Operations - Develop (10.0.13 with Platform update 37).
+Both 4 VMs have used the same D365FO version: "Finance and Operations - Develop (10.0.13 with Platform update 37)".
 After installation I disabled the following services:

 - Microsoft Dynamics 365 Unified Operations: Batch Management Service